A Jedi's Fight - A Star Wars Fan Fiction Story

 Anakin nodded, but smile thoughtful

-'Liane, what would happen there only would be the Good Side of the Force?'
+'Liane, what would happen if there only would be the Good Side of the Force?'

 Pensively Liane thought about Anakin's question.